Preflight Request Optimization & Caching Strategies

 Vary: Origin

-This response demonstrates minimal payload delivery, strict origin matching, and a 24-hour cache TTL per WHATWG spec limits.
+This response demonstrates minimal payload delivery, strict origin matching, and a 600-second cache TTL that Chrome and Firefox both honor.
 Dynamic origin pattern matching should occur at the edge or reverse proxy layer.
-Backend services should only validate static allowlists or reject unauthorized origins immediately.

 For production-grade stateless handler patterns, consult OPTIONS Endpoint Design.
 Implement rate limiting on OPTIONS routes to prevent abuse, but ensure legitimate clients bypass throttling via connection pooling.